-Students who cancel the Enrollment Agreement by notifying NIMAA within five business days after (1) signing the agreement or (2) making an initial payment but before commencement of classes, are entitled to a full refund of all tuition and fees paid (except the non-refundable application fee).
+Students who cancel the Enrollment Agreement by notifying NIMAA within five business days after (1) signing the agreement or (2) making an initial payment but before commencement of classes, are entitled to a full refund of all tuition and fees paid.
 Subsequent to this five-day cancellation period, an applicant requesting cancellation prior to the start of classes is entitled to a full refund of all monies paid minus the cancellation charge of \$100.

-Books and Materials (jacket, stethoscope and blood pressure cuff), technology, background check and CPR fees are non-refundable.
-Credentialing exam and study material fees are refundable until the date that the fee amount is due, as is listed in the catalog payment table.
+Books and Materials (jacket, stethoscope and blood pressure cuff), learning materials background check, and CPR fees are non-refundable.
+Credentialing exam and study material fees are refundable until the date that the fee amount is due, as is listed in the Payment Schedule section.